We've assembled answers to the most frequently asked questions regarding disability services at SCTCC.

 Students who are 18 years old or older are legally recognized as adults.
 We encourage students to maintain open communication with their parents because they can be an incredible support system for you.
 However, it is the student’s responsibility for their own accommodation requests and for making all of their own disability-related decisions.

 What accommodations are available for pregnant students?

 Students who are pregnant may be allowed additional services based upon functional limitations imposed by the pregnancy as determined by their primary care giver or doctor.
 Examples may include requiring a larger desk, being allowed frequent trips to the bathroom, and being permitted temporary access to elevators.

 A student’s absence because of pregnancy or childbirth must be excused as long as the student’s doctor deems the absences medically necessary.
 When a student returns, she must be allowed to return to the same academic and co-curricular status as prior to her leave.

 If absences are due to pregnancy, faculty must allow a student to submit work after the deadline and earn class attendance and participation points.
 The faculty member will work with the student to determine how to make up missed work and points.

 A school may offer the student alternatives to making up missed work, which the student should be allowed to choose.
 Possible alternatives include the following:

 - taking part in an online course credit recovery program, or

 - continuing at the same pace and finish at a later date by allowing the student additional time in a program.

 There is a designated space on campus for students who may be breastfeeding.
-A lactation room is provided in a private office space in the main building (Room 1-323T).
+A lactation room is provided in a private office space in the main (Northway) building in Room 1-460 and in the Health Sciences building in Room 130C.
 A student does not need to be approved for an accommodation to use this space.

 Can accommodations be made for temporary conditions?